 What is a personal loan agreement?

-A personal loan agreement is a legal document that outlines the repayment term (or length of the loan) and other conditions of the loan.
-Also called a personal loan contract, it holds both the lender, such as a bank or credit union, and the borrower accountable.
+A personal loan agreement is a legal document that outlines the conditions of the loan.
+Also called a personal loan contract, it holds both the lender and borrower accountable and can include the repayment term, APR, monthly payments, fees, prepayment rules, and autopay requirements.
 It is intended to ensure that the money is repaid without the need for legal action.

 Let’s take a deeper dive into the details of a personal loan agreement.